alexsanteenodev/AwsWordpressApiPost/README.md

 # OpenAI travel articles generator and wordpress publisher

+## Features
+1. Generate random title for article from Locations and Adjectives
+2. Generate travel articles with OpenAI API based on a given keyword
+3. Generate featured image for article with Stable Diffusion AI (Stability.ai API) based on article title
+4. Publish article to Wordpress

 ## Base on AWS CDK Lambda and EventBridge scheduler

 This is a project for CDK development with Python.